portsoc/hangman-in-branches/README.md

 ## Further Exploration

 Console log the value of `word` before the closing brackets of the `startNewGame` function in `index.js`.
-Afterwards, save `index.js` and refresh the page in your browser.
+Afterward, save `index.js` and refresh the page in your browser.

-Now, inspect the page wih <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
+Now, inspect the page with <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
 Can you find the secret word displayed in the console?

 It is a good habit to log the value of variables while you are developing a project.